carbon-design-system/carbon-platform/docs/services-logging.md

 In development mode, logs are written to stdout or stderr, depending on the log type.

-### `constructor(serviceName: string, component: string)`
+### `constructor(component: string, options?: LoggingOptions)`

 Instantiates a `Logging` object with a given service and component name.
-All log messages given to this logging instance will automatically include the service and component in the appropriate part of the resulting log entry.
+All log messages given to this logging instance will automatically include the component and optionally specified LoggingOptions in the appropriate part of the resulting log entry.

 Component strings can be anything that uniquely identifies an area of code, such as a class name, file name, etc.